kobyyoshida/Secure_Login_System/README.md

 *IF THERE IS A COMBINATION WITH THE SAME USERNAME AND PASSWORD*

-The application will only print "LOGIN SUCCESSFUL"
+The application will print "LOGIN SUCCESSFUL"